khaors/geocompr/main.md

 elev_disagg = resample(elev_agg, elev)
 ```

-Though our disaggregated `elev_disagg` retrieved back its original resolution, cell size and extent, its values differ.
+Though our disaggregated `elev_disagg` retrieved back its original resolution, cell size and extent, its values differ from the original cell values.
 However, this is to be expected, disaggregating **cannot** predict values at a finer resolution, it simply uses an interpolation algorithm.
 It is important to keep in mind that disaggregating results in a finer resolution, the corresponding values, however, are only as accurate as their lower resolution source.